rebsonoliveira/sql-server/samples/features/automatic-tuning/force-last-good-plan/README.md

  - Execute query `EXEC dbo.report 7` 20 times and verify that the execution is faster.
 Open Query Store UI in SSMS (e.g. "Top Resource Consuming Queries"), find the query, verify that the plan is forced and that the regression is fixed.

 #### Part II - Automatic tuning
- - Reset the database state by executing `EXEC dbo.initialize`, and enable automatic tuning on database.
+ - Reset the database state by executing `EXEC dbo.initialize` procedure, and enable automatic tuning on database.
  - Execute query `EXEC dbo.report 7` 30-300 times.
  - Execute query `EXEC dbo.regression` to cause the regression.
  - Execute query `EXEC dbo.report 7` 20 times and verify that the execution is slower.
  - Query `sys.dm_db_tuning_recommendations` and verify that regression is detected and that recommendation is in **Verifying** state.
+ - Execute query `EXEC dbo.report 7` 30-50 times and verify that the execution is faster.
- - Open Query Store views (e.g. "Top Resource Consuming Queries") and find the query.
+ - Open Query Store UI in SSMS (e.g. "Top Resource Consuming Queries") and find the query.
 Verify that there are two plans - one with **Hash Aggregate** and another with **Stream Aggregate**.
 Better plan should be forced, and you should see that the forced plan has better performance than regressed plan.

 ### ASP.NET Core Sample

-This code sample contains a simple web page that periodically sends HTTP request to the Web server.
-Web server executes T-SQL query against the database, returns query result and calculates elapsed time.
+This code sample contains a simple web page that periodically sends HTTP requests to the Web server.
+Web server executes T-SQL query against the database, returns query result, and calculates query elapsed time in each iteration.
 Web page collects response from the web server, calculates expected throughput based on the last 10 T-SQL request durations, and displays how many requests per second can be executed.

+Open index.html page that will show number of requests per second that can be executed.
+Turn-on **Automatic tuning** using the **ON** button.
+You should see something like to following page:

 ![Web app](../../../../media/features/automatic-tuning/flgp-web-ui.png "Demo web app") Fig. 3.
 Number of requests per seconds.

-In default state, automatic tuning is turned OFF on the database.
+> Number of requests per second might be different in your environment so, gauge needle might
+> be on left or right side.
+You can change the scale of the gauge if you manually edit index.html
+> file and change value 150 in the line 96: `var gauge = new GraphVizGauge("svg", { to: 150 });`
+> You can refresh the page after this change and the gauge will be re-scaled.

 You can press **Regression** button to cause SQL plan choice regression in database layer.
-On the user interface will be shown decreased number of requests per seconds that can be served.
+On the web page will be shown decreased number of requests per seconds that can be served.

 ![Web app](../../../../media/features/automatic-tuning/flgp-web-ui-regression.png "Demo web app") Fig. 4.
 Number of requests per seconds after regression.

-If you refresh the page, the database state will be cleaned (i.e. query store and plan cache will be cleaned).
-You can turn on automatic tuning, wait some time to SQL Database analyze the workload and cause the regression again.
-You will notice that there is a regression that will be automatically corrected after some time.
+After some time, you will notice that the regression will be automatically corrected.
 Pressing the **Regression** button again will not cause any regression.

 <a name=disclaimers></a>